 If you cannot make this NASA Social, don't despair; NASA is planning others in the near future at various locations.
 Check back on http://www.nasa.gov/social for updates.

 When will I know if I am selected?

 After registrations have been received and processed, an email with confirmation information and additional instructions will be sent to those selected and those on the waitlist.
 We expect to send notifications Tuesday, March 26th.

 If you do not make the registration list for this NASA Social, you can still participate in the conversation online.

-and/or attendance at the NASA Social qualify me for media accreditation?
+Does registration for and/or attendance at the NASA Social qualify me for media accreditation?

 Your NASA Social registration and/or attendance does not qualify you for news media credentials at NASA's Goddard Space Flight Center, now or in the future.

 Have a question not answered here?
 Need more information?
 Help is available by sending an email to firstname.lastname@example.org.